 Smartphone Apps To Help Manage Your Atrial Fibrillation

-This is not only a heart monitor application, but is specifically a photo AFib detector app.
-It uses the built-in camera on your smartphone to detect and alert you to when the condition is acting up.
+This is not only a heart monitor application but is specifically a photo AFib detector app.
+It uses the built-in camera on your smartphone to detect and alert you when the condition is acting up.